a11ywatch/a11ywatch/api/README.md

 To get the emailer working add your `private.key` and `public.key` to the root of the project through ssh or another method.

+## Release

+In order to send a production build using a docker image make sure to add your servers private and pubic keys at the root of the sub directory before building.

 ## LICENSE

 check the license file in the root of the project.